Michael A. Taylor Player Props: Twins vs. Orioles

 Michael A. Taylor At The Plate

-- Taylor has had at least one RBI in 23.2% of his games this year (16 of 69), with more than one RBI six times (8.7%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 22.9% of his games this year, Taylor has had at least one RBI.
+He's picked up more than one in 8.6% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.